Two natural beauties

 By choosing this litter, you choose to recycle and lend a helping hand to nature.

-Made from renewable and sustainable resources
+Made from natural resources

 Low-waste production with unique results

 Our litter pellets are only half as thick as those of other pea husk litters – a technological feat that increases the litter’s overall efficiency.
 After the litter is sieved, the dust is recovered and put back into the production cycle.
 If a batch doesn’t meet the facility’s high quality control standards, the materials are recycled and reworked entirely until perfection.

 Frequently asked questions (FAQ)

 Since the litter is based on pea husks, is it edible?

 Catit Go Natural Pea Husk Clumping Cat Litter is made from raw, plant-based and food-grade materials, but like any other litter, it is not meant for consumption.
 Even though the litter is non-toxic, we always recommend contacting your veterinarian in case of ingestion.